 I’ve recently tested two rounds of traffic to the second funnel I mentioned in my previous post.
-This is the funnel where I’m testing out different prices for my front end offer.
-The objective of course is to be able to break even and or make an additional $0.70 for every hundred visitors that land on my squeeze page.
-In my post I explained that I just wanted to improve the conversion of my front end offer but in all honesty there are many things to consider when doing this.
+This is the funnel where I'm testing out different prices for my front-end offer.
+The objective of the course is to be able to break even and or make an additional $0.70 for every hundred visitors that land on my squeeze page.
+In my post, I explained that I just wanted to improve the conversion of my front-end offer but in all honesty, there are many things to consider when doing this.
 So I went wild and decided to run several tests at once.
-I’ve set up some variations of the sales funnel and purchased traffic from the same two people whose traffic generated sales for me.
+I've set up some variations of the sales funnel and purchased traffic from the same two people whose traffic generated sales for me.

 In the first round, my thank you page received 386 hits from approximately 800 purchased clicks coming into my funnel.
 I’ve checked and confirmed this as my auto-responder numbers seemed to agree with the numbers.
-Meaning the tracking software’s results were verified in my Aweber account.
+This means the tracking software's results were verified in my Aweber account.

-Remember that my idea is that I wanted to test out different prices for my front end offer so that I can increase my overall profit for every traffic purchase.
+Remember that my idea is that I wanted to test out different prices for my front-end offer so that I can increase my overall profit for every traffic purchase.
 I created 3 different pages with three different prices.
 I placed all these pages in one rotator set to distribute traffic to these pages equally.
-For those of you who do not know what a rotator is, in short it’s a link within my tracking software that holds a number of links.
+For those of you who do not know what a rotator is, in short, it's a link within my tracking software that holds a number of links.
 The rotator is set to distribute traffic to each link equally.
-So by just using the rotator link the first visitor sees one page, the second and third visitor will each also see a different page.
+So by just using the rotator link, the first visitor sees one page, and the second and third visitors will each also see a different page.

 So here’s how the front end of my funnel is constructed:

 Traffic comes to the Squeeze page which then goes to a Thank you page.
 I'm running a 50/50 split test on this thank you page and will describe how below: